mrkkrj/generate-words/README.md

 # generate-words
-Collection of Python scripts implementing various AI algorithms to generate words
+Collection of Python scripts implementing various AI algorithms to generate words.
+Uses PyTorch framework.

 These implementations are inspired by/taken from a series of Youtube videos on the topic made by Andrej Karpathy!